 Several Puzzle Maker Pro modules, like Sudoku 9x9 Creative, Sudoku Kids Edition and Sudoku Variations, Bingo and Game Maker, allow you to use your own images (cliparts) as symbols in a puzzle.

 In this tutorial we will use Sudoku 9x9 Creative as an example.
-In other modules it works the same, although it may be named differently.
+In other modules it works the same, although the option may have a slightly different name.

 Preparing your images for use in Puzzle Maker Pro

 To use images in Puzzle Maker Pro, they need to be stored on your computer in PNG or JPG format.

 Puzzle Maker Pro will reduce the size of the images when they are too large, but will never increase the size.
 Increasing may result in blurred lines or edges, reducing the quality of your puzzles.

 In most cases images can be quite small, this depends on the puzzle size and puzzle type you are using.

 The puzzle type defines how many images will be put next to each other horizontally or vertically.
 For example, Sudoku 9x9 will use 9 images horizontally and 9 images vertically.
 Sudoku Kids Edition will use 4 or 6 images in each row or column.

 A quick example: Let's say you create a Sudoku 9x9 puzzle, the puzzle size is set to 1800 pixels.
 1800 pixels at 300 DPI means a puzzle size of 6".